 China Solar Panels – A Business Model

-Sungrow, the company behind this floating bed of solar panels, has pioneered research and development of solar inverters.
+Sungrow, the company behind this floating solar power plant in China, has pioneered research and development of solar inverters.
 The solar industry in China employs more than 1 million workers – both for local installation and for export to India, Saudi Arabia, and other fast-growing solar panel markets.
 Their main advantage is being able to offer products in bulk and at dirt-cheap prices.

 Reports already peg China as the dominant figure in the production of low-carbon energy technologies.
 It produces almost 50% of wind turbines used all over the world.
 China solar panels can also be found globally – having been designed to withstand conditions in very hot deserts or humid jungles – making them adaptable to practically any weather condition.

-The floating solar panel lake attracts hordes of observers, including potential buyers and possible investors every day.
+The floating solar panel lake in China, attracts hordes of observers, including potential buyers and possible investors every day.
 It’s considered a technological marvel and a bold, timely step in the right direction.

 At the rate it’s going, China is stepping in where the US has left off.
 They’ve already laid out a bold and ambitious $1-trillion global plan called “One Belt, One Road”.
 This aims to bankroll green projects across Asia, East Africa, the Middle East, all the way to Eastern Europe.
 It not only nurtures economic and diplomatic ties with the global economy but also positions China to be the perfect trade partner and supplier for green initiatives.